kmei92/Reactor_circuit_genetic_algo/README.md

 Team Member: Yusuf Falola, Xianzheng Li, Keer Mei, Sanaz Salati, Mingrui Zhang

 ## **Synopsis**
-This project simulates the genetic algorithms with both serial and parallel programming, and achieves the optimal mineral recovery.
+This project implements a genetic algorithm with both serial and parallel programming, to obtain optimal circuit configurations for industrial separation units.

-The key parts of the simulation program are:
+The key components of the program are:

 - The Genetic Algorithm (including a defined fitness number calculation method)
 - Circuit Simulation (able to caculate the mass balance over all the units)
-- Circuit Validity (check if the curcuit is valid, and if the output result is converged)
+- Circuit Validity (checks if the curcuit is valid, and if the output result is converged)

 The key outputs from the simulation program are:

-- Optimal curcuit value (serial and parallel).
+- Optimal curcuit vector (serial and parallel).
 - Optimal circuit with diffrerent mutation rate and number of child vectors.
-- Optimal circuit with changing the penalty price to zero.
+- Optimal circuit with changing the cost to profit ratios.

 ## **Installation**